 - We provide a lot of information up-front

-- We provide testimonials from other models we’ve worked with (and you can speak with some before you work with us, if you wish – and with Shoot Producers)
+- You can speak with some before you work with us, if you wish – and with Shoot Producers

 As for all of the terrible scenarios listed on this page, we consider human trafficking reprehensible.
 And it’s against our own interests – we want you to come back to work with us many times in the future, refer your friends to us, and add to our Testimonials page!